It's Quiet Uptown

 "It's Quiet Uptown" is the eighteenth song from Act 2 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.
-The song takes place in the second act of the musical, as the characters Alexander Hamilton and his wife Eliza grieve over their son's death.
+The song takes place as, in the second act of the musical, the characters Alexander Hamilton and his wife Eliza grieve over their son's death.

 Background

-Alex Lacamoire, Hamiltons musical director said the show's best use of strings is "probably 'It's Quiet Uptown,' when there's nothing else playing except those two guys.
+Alex Lacamoire, Hamiltons musical director, said the show's best use of strings is "probably 'It's Quiet Uptown', when there's nothing else playing except those two guys.
 The lyrics 'It's quiet uptown'—you're not getting quieter than two strings playing gently."

 Synopsis

 The song describes Alexander Hamilton and his wife Eliza's grief as they try to accept their son Philip's death.
 This "hushed instrumental" sees them "reflect on everything that has happened over the course of their lives together."
 As Hamilton and Eliza silently walk the streets of the city at night, passersby look on them with pity and say that the two are "going through the unimaginable."
 Through their grieving, Alexander begs for forgiveness for what he has done to Eliza (his affair with Maria Reynolds) so he can help her through Philip's death, to which she silently agrees as they begin to mend their relationship.
 The song is narrated by Eliza's sister, Angelica, and the chorus.